Member Login

 (listed in round order)

-• Round 1: This House believes that the increase in usage of artificial intelligence in the workforce is more beneficial than harmful.
+• Round 1: This House believes that economic sanctions do more harm than good.

-• Round 2: This House believes that the increase in usage of artificial intelligence in the workforce is more beneficial than harmful.
+• Round 2: This House believes that economic sanctions do more harm than good.

 • Round 3: Impromptu